-Most flies fit into three basic categories: dry flies, nymphs (sometimes called "wet flies"), and streamers.
-When you visit a fly shop or browse through a mail-order catalog, you will usually find flies displayed or listed under these general groups.
+Most fly fishing flies fit into three basic categories: dry flies, nymphs, and streamers.
+When you visit a fly shop or browse through a mail-order catalog, you will usually find these different flies for fly fishing displayed or listed by their categories.

 Nymphs and wet flies represent the immature life stages of insects such as mayflies, caddisflies, stoneflies and others.
 These flies are fished below the water's surface and usually work best just prior to a hatch of water-born insects, when the nymphs and pupae that they represent become active.